 From up on Garraun you can see out along Renvyle peninsula.
 Glasilaun, Lettergesh, Mullaghloss, and Tullycross somewhere hidden.
 Names known since I’ve known names.

-Out there on the tip of Rosroe Wittgenstein soaked up the harassed solitude, grappling with logic and language games.
+Out there on the tip of Rosroe Wittgenstein soaked up harassed solitude, grappling with logic and language games.
 Only hardy sheep and stubborn buckled trees and acid loving mosses and the creases in a grandmother’s hands.

-I stop to sit looking south at Inagh.
-Clouds and the light they leak flowing across the Bens and Maamturks.
+I stop to sit and look south at Inagh.
+Cumulus humilis and light leaking across the Bens and Maamturks.

 A ewe passes with two following lambs.
 I take another picture.

 I can perhaps, chip away on the latest layer, chisel the texture, scrape some grit into the detail, smudge tone in the shadows.

 Already I am hungry and clambering back down to the shore of Fee.